 The Lead Academy Instructor (Product and Consultancy) role encompasses all the non-technical responsibilities of the Academy Instructor role.
-These are listed below for convenience but do also have a read of the role guide too.
+These are summarised listed below for convenience.

 Specific to the Lead Academy Instructor role

-- Create, deliver and develop a technically excellent curriculum that is effective in helping us train and grow the best consultants for Infinity Works.
+- Create, deliver and develop a technically excellent curriculum that is effective in helping us train and grow the best consultants for Next Generation Engineering.